dingus45191/secrets/README.md

 Secure('Whatever')

-You can access the secured text/string by calling 'secured' variable.
+You can access the secured text/string by calling  Secure.secured

-It will automatically console your secured text/string